rdehaan/KRR-course-2021/basics/exercises.md

 ### B.1.
 Dreadsbury Mansion Murder Mystery

 *Someone in Dreadsbury Mansion killed Aunt Agatha.
 Agatha, the butler, and Charles live in Dreadsbury Mansion, and are the only ones to live there.
 A killer always hates, and is no richer than his victim.
-Charles hates noone that Agatha hates.
+Charles hates no one that Agatha hates.
 Agatha hates everybody except the butler.
 The butler hates everyone not richer than Aunt Agatha.
 The butler hates everyone whom Agatha hates.
-Noone hates everyone.
+No one hates everyone.
 Who killed Agatha?*

 (From the paper [Seventy-Five Problems for Testing Automatic Theorem Provers](https://link.springer.com/content/pdf/10.1007/BF02432151.pdf) by Pelletier (1986).)